Gender Studies Courses

 GNDR-440: Internship (Credits: 1 to 8)

 In order to emphasize the importance of experiential learning, this course offers students opportunities to integrate classroom knowledge with practical experience related to gender studies.
 Students will be graded on assigned coursework and evaluation by their site supervisor.
-Prerequisites: 60 university credits completed (for transfer students at least 15 hours competed at Westminster or permission of instructor), minimum 2.5 GPA, and consent of faculty advisor and Career Center internship coordinator.
+Prerequisites: 60 college credits completed (for transfer students at least 15 hours competed at Westminster or permission of instructor), minimum 2.5 GPA, and consent of faculty advisor and Career Center internship coordinator.
 Interns will work for 42 hours per each registered credit.
 This course is repeatable for credit.
 Some majors limit how many internship credits may count towards the major, consult your faculty advisor.
 REGISTRATION NOTE: Registration for internships is initiated through the Career Center website and is finalized upon completion of required paperwork and approvals.
-More info: 801-832-2590 https://westminsteru.edu/student-life/career-center/internships.html
+More info: 801-832-2590 https://westminstercollege.edu/student-life/career -center/internships.html